ISISComputingGroup/ibex_user_manual/Matplotlib.md

 from math import sin
 from time import time, sleep

+# Create a new figure.
+pyplot.figure()

-# Show plot - only need to do this once!
+# Show plot - only need to do this once,! (this will display the blank figure)
 pyplot.show()

 while True: